 Rockets fired at Kabul airport as U.S. Afghan withdrawal enters final stages

-Rockets were launched toward Kabul's international airport Monday morning as the U.S. withdrawal from Afghanistan entered what President Biden has said will be its second-to-last day.
-There was no immediate word on who fired the projectiles.
+Rockets were launched toward Kabul's international airport on Monday morning as the U.S. withdrawal from Afghanistan entered what President Biden has said will be its second-to-last day.
+There was no immediate word on who fired the projectiles, none of which hit Hamid Karzai International Airport in the capital.

-The Associated Press cited witnesses as saying the rockets hit Kabul's Salim Karwan neighborhood.
+Witnesses told The Associated Press that some of the rockets had slammed down in Kabul's Salim Karwan neighborhood, less than two miles from the airport.
 Gunfire then broke out, but it wasn't clear who was shooting, the AP said.

-The Reuters news service reported that as many as five rockets were fired but were intercepted by a missile defense system, according to a U.S. official.
+At least five rockets were fired in the attack, U.S. officials told CBS News, and some may have been intercepted by a close-range missile defense system, but it was unclear if they were intercepted or just failed to reach their intended target.
 There were no initial reports of casualties.

 U.S. Navy Captain Bill Urban, a Central Command spokesman, said in a statement that the strike was carried out by a drone and eliminated "an imminent ISIS-K threat" to Hamid Karzai International Airport.

-Urban initially said there were no suspected civilian casualties, but an Afghan official told The Associated Press that three children were killed in the strike.
-Later on Sunday, Urban said Central Command was aware of the reports that civilians were killed, and that they were "still assessing the results of this strike."
+Urban initially said there were no suspected civilian casualties, but CBS News correspondent Charlie D'Agata said Taliban officials and Afghan media were reporting that the blast had killed nine civilians, including a number of small children.

+The Pentagon later acknowledged that there could have been civilian casualties.
+Urban said Central Command was aware of the reports and that the U.S. military was "still assessing the results of this strike."

 "We know that there were substantial and powerful subsequent explosions resulting from the destruction of the vehicle, indicating a large amount of explosive material inside that may have caused additional casualties," Urban said.
 "It is unclear what may have happened, and we are investigating further."